Control Theory and Experimental Design in Diffusion Processes: Maximizing Fisher Information in Diffusion Processes

 \subsection{Problem formulation and general solution strategy}

 Consider the multivariate diffusion process \eqref{eq:sde}.
 Our goal is to estimate $\theta$ using observations of $\xbold_t$ for $t\in[0,T]$, up to some final time $T$.
 At each moment in time, we assume the experimenter can adjust the control $u_t$ using all available information from the past, i.e., $\xbold_s$ for $s<t$.
-Our problem is to find an {\em optimal control policy,} i.e., a procedure for choosing a control value $u_t$ based on past observations such that the resulting estimator of $\theta$ is ``optimal,'' which we interpret here as meaning ``minimum asymptotic variance.''
-We note that the framework proposed here is quite general and can easily accommodate other notions of optimality.
+Our problem is to find an optimal control policy, i.e., a procedure for choosing a control value $u_t$ based on past observations such that the resulting estimator of $\theta$ is ``optimal,'' which we interpret here as meaning ``minimum asymptotic variance.''
+Other criteria for experimental design could be applied; \citet{Busetto09}, for example, maximizes the expected divergence between prior and posterior for the purpose of model selection \citep[see also][]{ChalonerLarntz89}.
+Some (though not all) of these can be put in the same dynamic programing framework that we employ here.